mdeeds/aether-swarm/tools.md

   * green - creative

 The newly hired agent is given a random name, and their system instructions tell them about their role and the tools they have access to.

+## Engineering Tools

+A few tools are available to all engineers: PM, Coder, or Tester.

+### assignWorkItem

+Usage: `assignWorkItem(id, name)`

+Assigns the work item to a specific agent.
+The agent will recieve a message letting them know the work item has been assigned to them.

+### getWorkItemDetail

+Usage: `getWorkItemDetail(id)`

+Returns the complete title, description, and comment history (if available) of a work item.

+## Coder

 ### `listClasses`